bellepmshen/translator_ChatGPT/README.md

 Here are the files for getting translation:

+If you would like to translate the whole range of a PDF file:

+1. extract_text_all.py: This is for extracting text from a given PDF file and break the whole document into paragraph level
+2. translator_all.py: This is to make API calls to ask ChatGPT to translate the text into the language we specify
+3. main_all.ipynb: This is the notebook to execute API calls and obtain the translated text.

+If you would like to specify where to start and end the translation in a PDF:

 1. extract_text.py: This is for extracting text from a given PDF file and break the whole document into paragraph level
 2. translator.py: This is to make API calls to ask ChatGPT to translate the text into the language we specify
 3. main.ipynb: This is the notebook to execute API calls and obtain the translated text.

 ## Instruction: